strands-project/mongodb_store/ros_datacentre/README.md

 Two levels of parameters are considered:

 1) Global default parameters.
 These should be "working defaults" - so all essential parameters at least have a default value.
-For example, if a robot application requires some calibration data, default values should be provided.
+For example, if a robot application requires some calibration data then default values should be provided.
-These parameters are shared among sites, so are stored inside github under ros_datacentre/defaults.
-When the config manager is started, all .yaml files stored in this folder will be examined.
-Any new default parameters will be inserted into the "defaults" collection within the configs database.
+Default parameters can be shared among sites and stored inside a shared ROS package.
+When the config manager is started, all .yaml files stored in a 'defaults' folder will be examined.
+Any new default parameters will automatically be inserted into the "defaults" collection within the configs database.
+The defaults folder should be supplied as a private parameter: `~defaults_path` either set to a system path or in the form `pkg://ros_package_name/inside/package`.

 2) Local parameters.
 These parameters override the same named  global default parameters, allowing site-specific parameter setting.
 They are stored within the database inside the "local" collection.